 With so many people relying on them for medical care, rural physicians have to be ready for anything.
 At JPS, our rural medicine training program is recognized as one of the best in the country.
 You'll learn to handle internal medicine, ICU, emergency medicine, procedures, orthopedics and obstetrics with complete confidence.
 Plus, residents routinely rotate through several small Texas communities with JPS alumni.
 It’s this kind of real-world experience that sets JPS (and our alumni) apart.

 Practicing medicine on a global scale comes with its own unique set of challenges and opportunities.
 On a given day, you might practice everything from first aid to obstetrics to emergency medicine.
 That’s why the training you receive at JPS is designed to help you be ready for anything.
 Doctors looking to specialize in global medicine have the opportunity to treat refugees from around the world in our International Health Clinic.
-Additionally, the Global Health Fellowship is available to residents seeking further training opportunities for careers in international or travel medicine.
-On top of the global health curriculum at JPS, residents may select international rotations with JPS faculty members in such diverse locations as Israel, Ghana, Thailand, Haiti and Central and South America.
+Additionally, the Global Health Area of Emphasis is available to residents seeking further training opportunities for careers in international or travel medicine.
+On top of the global health curriculum at JPS, residents may select international rotations with JPS faculty members in such diverse locations as Ghana, Uganda, Thailand, India, and Central and South America.

 Adult Medicine & Critical Care